drivelling-spinel/VSBCMI/HOWTO/games-howto.md

 Black Zone requires a recently released `HDPMI32I.EXE` to work, like the one found with versions v1.8 and above of VSBHDA, or v2.23 or later when [downloaded directly](https://github.com/Baron-von-Riedesel/HX/releases/tag/v2.23).
 VSBCMI also needs to be started with options `/OPL0 /CF1 /DF10` (i.e. with FM port forwarding) _or_ `/OPL1 /CF1` (i.e. with software FM emulation).
 While this allows playing the game with sound and music, __a lot__ can be done to improve how the game sounds.
 See [this fan site](https://black-zone-shrine.vercel.app) for details.

+### Blackthorne (aka Blackhawk)

+VSBCMI needs to be started with options `/OPL0 /DF90` (i.e. with FM port forwarding) _or_ `/OPL1 /DF80` (i.e. with software FM emulation).
+When no FM (non-Roland) music is heard during the introduction or in a level, toggling music playback by pressitng `[Alt]+[M]` two times should bring it back.
+The game includes several drivers for FM-based music playback via OPL, so if it sounds strange, select another driver in the setup program.
+Sound Blaster (i.e. not Pro) should work fine most of the time.

 ### Electro Man

 It is recommended that the game is used with C-Media proprietary driver instead of VSBCMI.